25 Things You Need In Your Winter Emergency Car Kit

 Hand and foot warmer packets deliver quick and steady heat on demand: Shake to activate the packs before slipping them into your mitts or boots.
 These are very helpful in extremely cold situations, so include multiple packs in your winter emergency car kit.

-Toilet Paper
+12. Toilet Paper

-A roll or two is always good to have for obvious hygienic reasons.
+While there's no need to panic buy toilet paper for your winter emergency car kit, a roll or two is always good to have for obvious hygienic reasons.

 What Other Items Should I Carry In My Vehicle?

-Compact Snow Shovel
+14. Compact Snow Shovel

-Windshield Brush / Ice Scraper
+15. Windshield Brush / Ice Scraper

 A snow brush or ice scraper can help keep windows clear from dirt, debris, ice or snow.
 As these come in various sizes, ensure that the size purchased can adequately clean your vehicle.

-Abrasive Material
+16. Abrasive Material

 Cat litter, sand or other gritty material is an excellent addition to any winter emergency car kit.
 These materials can be helpful if you need some extra traction under your tires during icy or slick conditions.

-Battery Booster
+17. Battery Booster

 A battery booster that is fully charged can help boost a dead battery.
 Ensure that the battery booster is fully charged before departing.

-Jumper Cables
+18. Jumper Cables

-Jack & Spare Tire
+20. Jack & Spare Tire

 A jack and spare tire are helpful in the case of a flat tire.
 Remember that all vehicles do not necessarily come with one, so inspect for one before leaving.

-Weather-Grade Windshield Washer Fluid
+22. Weather-Grade Windshield Washer Fluid

 A new, unopened container of windshield washer fluid is good if debris or dirt needs to be removed from your windshield.
 Including a spare set of windshield wipers is also a good idea if one gets broken or falls off.

-Tow Strap/Rope
+23. Tow Strap/Rope

-Other Items
+25. Other Items

 Where Do I Store A Winter Emergency Car Kit?

 The key is preparation.
 A winter emergency car kit will prepare you in case of road problems.
 Having your car winter-ready is also good preparation.
 Checking the weather forecast and determining if it is safe to go out on the roads or reschedule your outing is also good preparation.
 In closing, we hope your winter driving is without worries or problems.
 We hope you don't have to use your winter emergency car kit.
-May all your travels be safe.
+May all your travels be safe

 This content is written by our Morison Insurance team.
 All information posted is merely for educational and informational purposes.
 It is not intended as a substitute for professional advice.
 Should you decide to act upon any information in this article, you do so at your own risk.
 While the information on this website has been verified to the best of our abilities, we cannot guarantee that there are no mistakes or errors.